derekthecool/MyLinuxConfigs/README.md

 # Dereks Linux Configuration Files

+**This repo has been archived** in favor of https://github.com/derekthecool/MyCrossPlatformDotfiles which is a cross platform dotfile setup.

 This repository is MY Linux Distro!
 I primarily live in the terminal for everything.
 Coding, journaling, email, web browsing... the list goes on.